huynguy-db/arcion-docs/content/docs/target-setup/databricks/databricks-aws.md

     ### Parameters related to stage configuration
     It is mandatory to use `DATABRICKS_DBFS` or an external stage like S3 to hold the data files and load them on the target database from there.
-This section allows specifying details required for Replicant to connect and use a given stage.
+The `stage` section allows specifying the details Replicant needs to connect to and use a given stage.

       - `type`*[v21.06.14.1]*: The stage type.
 Allowed stages are `S3`, `AZURE`, `GCP`, and `DATABRICKS_DBFS`.
       {{< hint "info" >}}For [Databricks Unity Catalog](https://www.databricks.com/product/unity-catalog), set `type` to `DATABRICKS_LAKEHOUSE`.
 For more information, see [Databricks Unity Catalog Support](#databricks-unity-catalog-support-beta).{{< /hint >}}